makinacorpus/apubsub/src/APubSub/Notification/README.md

   provide a way to categorize your *channels*, this serves the purpose of providing a more complete UI to the final user.

+## Event sending

+The *APubSub* library only provide methods for mass messenging, all operations are supposed to be aggregate operations.
+This is built around the relational model.
+Main downside for notification management is that we cannot operate over each single queued message (one message attached to one subscription) making it impossible to manage simple things such as sending one mail for one subscriber.

+In order to solve that problem, the *NotificationService* instance provides the ability to register listeners throught the *registerListener* method, allowing to catch the notify event.

+For example, consider that you want to push a mail for each user receiving the
+message:

+    use APubSub\Notification\Notification;
+    use APubSub\Notification\NotificationService;

+    $service = some_singleton_get(); // Returns a NotificationService instance

+    $service->registerListener(
+        function(NotificationService $service, Notification $notification) {
+            // Do you business here
+        },
+        NotificationService::EVENT_NOTIFY);